The component store in Windows can occupy quite a lot of C drive space. Here’s how to delete component store files to free up C drive space.

-Windows has something called Component Store and it consumes a lot of hard disk space.
-In some occasions, the component store can use anywhere from 4GB to 10GB to hard disk space within the C drive.
-As you can guess, when you clear component store, you can free up quite a bit of C drive space.
-Just follow the steps below and it will be over in a jiffy.
+Windows has something called a Component Store.
+By its nature, the Component Store files consume a lot of hard disk space.
+On some occasions, the component store can occupy anywhere from 4GB to 10GB of hard disk space in the C drive.
+As you can guess, that is quite a lot of disk space to spare.
+When the disk space is low, you can clear the Component Store to increase C drive space.
+Just follow the steps below, and you will be good.

-Generally, Windows automatically triggers a pre-defined scheduled task to cleanup component store files.
-However, for whatever reason, Windows can sometimes miss the schedule to delete component store files.
-As a result, the component store occupies a lot of space uncessarily.
-In those situations, you can take things into your hands and delete component store files to free up C drive space.
-The good thing is, Microsoft provides the safest way to manage and delete component store files on Windows.
+Generally, Windows automatically triggers a pre-defined scheduled task to clean up component store files.
+However, for whatever reason, Windows can sometimes miss the schedule.
+As a result, the component store occupies a lot of space unnecessarily.
+You can take things into your hands and delete component store files to free up C drive space in those situations.
+The good thing is, Microsoft provides a safe way to manage and delete component store files on Windows.

-Before proceeding, create a system restore point.
-Just to be on the safe side.
+Before proceeding, create a system restore point to be on the safe side.

 Delete Component Store Files